Residence Hall Rates

 Below you will find a helpful chart that shows the rates for each of our residence halls.
 If you have any questions, please feel free to contact the Housing & Residential Education Offices at 970-351-2721.

-*Rates are subject to change pending approval by the Board of Trustees.
+*Rates and tiers are subject to change pending approval by the Board of Trustees.

 **All leases (contracts) are for the full academic year.
-The academic year is from August 16, 2018 - May 4, 2019.
+The academic year is from August 22, 2019 - May 9, 2020.
 You are billed for housing 2 times during the academic year.
 The first semester bill is in August for the fall term and the second semester bill is in January for the spring term.
+Single room rates are an additional charge per semester.
+The single room rate does not apply to Turner Hall.

 Tier 5 Housing: